 An AmeriCorps member must:

 If selected, AmeriCorps members must provide proof of age and citizenship, including government issued photo identification.
 AmeriCorps positions are contingent on satisfactory results of such criminal history checks.

 To join AmeriCorps, apply directly to the program(s) of interest to you.
 AmeriCorps members serve in full-time, half-time, and reduced part-time capacity.
 The type of positions available will vary from program to program.
-You can view current programs by county on the Find an AmeriCorps program page or you can visit the Corporation for National and Community Service to get information about other AmeriCorps programs throughout the country.
+You can view current programs by county on the Find an AmeriCorps program page or you can visit AmeriCorps the agency site's fit finder to get information about other AmeriCorps programs throughout the country.

 Each program has its own selection process.
 After identifying programs of interest to you, you should contact the program to determine its selection process and obtain a copy of the member position description which will include minimum and desirable qualifications.
 The selection process typically includes an application (either on-line or paper) and an interview.